-Last year, 11,238 children spent time in foster care.
+Last year, 11,238 children spent time in foster care in Oregon.
 66.1% spent time in more than one foster home.
 Many were split from their siblings.

-Oregon’s Department of Human Services (DHS) works to care for children and families in crisis, but is often left with few resources for volunteer and foster parent recruitment efforts.
+Oregon’s Department of Human Services (ODHS) works to care for children and families in crisis, but is often left with few resources for volunteer and foster parent recruitment efforts.

 Every Child presents a new paradigm for Oregonians.

-Every Child gathers families in partnership with Oregon’s Department of Human Services (DHS) to aide vulnerable children and families.
-Everyone has something to bring to foster care — be it donating, volunteering, or fostering.
+Every Child invites the community to partner with Oregon’s Department of Human Services (ODHS) to aide vulnerable children in foster care and to support foster families.
+Everyone has something to bring to foster care — be it donating, volunteering, or by becoming a foster parent.

-And by doing so, we’re able to bring love, care, and support to vulnerable children and families who previously had nowhere to turn.
+By doing so, we’re able to bring love, care, and support to children in foster care and families who previously had nowhere else to turn.